 Under Alternative A, short-term, direct air contaminants and GHG emissions would occur due to the generation of fugitive dust and use of vehicles and equipment in the demolition process and through the transport of demolition debris and borrow material.
-The proposed demolition activities would be subject to federal, state (Tennessee Division of Air Pollution Control), and county (Anderson County) regulations which impose permitting requirements and specific standards for expected air emissions.
+The proposed demolition activities would be subject to federal, state (Tennessee Division of Air Pollution Control), and county (Anderson County) regulations which impose permitting requirements and specific standards for expected air emissions, including TDEC Rule 1200-03-03 for fugitive dust.